venashial/Casual-Zoo/README.md

 </p>
 <h1 align="center">Casual Zoo</h1>

-A discord bot to explore 100+ species of animals with randomized pictures in a competitive style game
+A Discord bot to explore 100+ species of animals with randomized pictures in a competitive style game

 ## Images
 <img src="assets/screenshots/1.png" width="650">